- What to see

 For lovers of traditional Spanish cuisine, don't miss Casa Tomás.
 An absolutely non-pretentious locale which is famous for its Patatas Bravas and Croquettes.

 The Jacaranda del Dos Torres restaurant is worthy with its own garden.
 For a little more than you would usually pay in the zone, this restaurant specializes in creative and delicious tapas.
 Ideal for celebrations and special events...
 Or simply just to try something new.
 Perfect.

 The area isn't usually famous for its nightly activities.
 But there are a couple of nightclubs.
 The Sutton is one of the most famous places, if you're looking for an elegant club with a large room to dance, you'll be satisfied.

 Just know that this club has a strict dress code : go there well dressed, girls with heels and guys with shirt.
 For those who prefer to listen to Dance Hall and dance on HipHop, Otto Zutz is the right place to move your body until dawn.

 The Twist is great place to start the night.
 You'll have a wide selection of cocktails, waiters are very friendly and the atmosphere of the most enjoyable.

 The streets of Madrazo and Balmes are full of specialized, local boutiques like Lu Ink - a shop dedicated to interior design, or Savan - an elegant clothing shop with pure style.

 Getting around Sant-Gervasi is simple.
-There are two train lines that frequently pass through, originating from the city centre.
+There are two train lines in Plaza Catalunya that frequently pass through.